 - Employees have the necessary machinery and tools to complete their jobs safely

-- The machines and tools are maintained to a safe level
+- Machines and tools are regularly maintained and are in safe working order

 - The workplace is kept in a safe and tidy condition